 This is a real North American porcupine skull!
-These skulls are available exclusively in Canada and are roughly 10cm long.
+These skulls are available worldwide and are roughly 10cm long.

 The North American (Erethizon dorsatum) porcupine is a rodent native to the coniferous forests of Alaska, Canada, much of northwestern United States and as far south as northern Mexico.
 It is the second largest rodent in North America after the beaver, reaching lengths between 60-90 cm (2.0 to 3.0 ft) not counting the tail (another 14.5 to 30 cm or 5.7 to 12 in) and masses between 3.5 and 18 kg (7.7 to 40 lbs).